H-1B Visa Fees in 2026: Cost to Employer, Transfer, Extensions | VisaNation

 • $0 for nonprofit organizations

-• Premium Processing (Optional): This service is available to expedite the H-1B visa process in a 15-day time frame for $2,805.
-To use this feature, you must complete form I-907.
+• Premium Processing (Optional): This service is available to expedite the H-1B visa process to a 15-business-day time frame for $2,965.
+To use this feature, you must complete Form I-907.

 The optional fees of H-1B sponsorship for employees include:

-• Premium Processing (Optional): This service is available to employers or employees who want to expedite the H-1B visa process in a 15-day time frame for $2,805.
-For employees, this fee is paid when personal reasons necessitate processing times to be reduced.
+• H-1B Premium Processing Fee (Optional): This service is available to employers or employees who want to expedite the H-1B visa process.
+For employees, this fee is paid when personal reasons necessitate a shortened timeline.

-• Stage One: $300 for the initial registration process, which includes all required preliminary case analyses.
+• Stage One: $750 for the initial registration process, which includes all required preliminary case to ensure that the SOC code and Wage Level selection is legally defensible and consistent with the final petition filing.

-If you are interested in registering for the 2025-26 H-1B visa lottery, contact VisaNation attorneys for submitting your registration.
+If you are interested in registering for the 2026-27 H-1B visa lottery, contact VisaNation attorneys.

 Contact Us